Past is More than Prologue: Finding the Future of Science in Natural History Museums

 SUNY New Paltz, Lecture Center 100

 General admission is complimentary.
-A $10.00 donation is suggested to the SUNY New Paltz Foundation to support future educational programs for our students.
+A $10.00 donation is suggested to the SUNY New Paltz Foundation to support educational opportunities for our students.

-If you have any special accessibility needs, please contact email@example.com as soon as possible prior to the event to make appropriate accommodations.
+If you have special accessibility questions or require accommodations to fully participate in this event, please contact email@example.com as soon as possible to make appropriate accommodations.